Saved Results

 How To Interpret

-• The output is a total milligram dose; it is not a dose per square metre and depends directly on the kidney-function estimate.
+• The output is a total milligram dose, not mg/m², and depends directly on absolute kidney function in mL/min.

 • Interpret thresholds with the entered units, current clinical status, and local guideline context.